sanechips-multimedia/syenet/README.md

 ### Train

-If you want to re-parameterize the model and save it, please set train $\rightarrow$ save_slim parameter in the configuration yaml file to be 'true'.
+If you want to re-parameterize the model and save it, please set 'train $\rightarrow$ save_slim' parameter in the configuration yaml file to be 'true'.
 And hence, the re-parameterized small model for fast inference will be saved.

 For isp and lle tasks, we utilise a warmup phase which is a self-supervised training stage.
-This phase could be cancalled by setting train $\rightarrow$ warmup in the configuration yaml file to be false.
+This phase could be cancalled by setting 'train $\rightarrow$ warmup' parameter in the configuration yaml file to be false.

 ```bash
 python main.py -task train -model_type original -model_task isp/lle/sr -device cuda